LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 The concept behind invocation is somewhat abstract, but it permits objects and methods to operate as :dfn:`function objects`.
 This is an object that can be called upon to do an operation with zero or more parameters and produce a value.
-For example, a sorting routine might employ such an object to handle the actual comparisons between two objects, invoking the object each time it is required, while the routine handles only the shifting of the objects during the sort.
+For example, a sorting routine could employ such an object to handle the actual comparisons between two objects, invoking the object each time it is required, while the routine handles only the shifting of the objects during the sort.